LiveOrDevTrying/Tcp.NET/README.md

     * Invoked when the Tcp server starts or stops

 #### Starting the Tcp Server
-There is no action to start the [Tcp.NET Server](https://www.nuget.org/packages/Tcp.NET.Server/) - once instantiated, the server will listen on the specified port until disposed.
+To start the [Tcp.NET Server](https://www.nuget.org/packages/Tcp.NET.Server/), call the `Task StartAsync()` method to instruct the server to begin listening for messages.
+Likewise, you can stop the server by calling the `Task StopAsync()` method.

 #### SSL
-To enable SSL for [Tcp.NET Server](https://www.nuget.org/packages/Tcp.NET.Server/), use one of the two provided SSL server constructors and manually specify the SSL certificate or direct the parameters to your Windows Certificate Store.
-In order to allow successful SSL connections, you must have a valid, non-expired SSL certificate.
+To enable SSL for [Tcp.NET Server](https://www.nuget.org/packages/Tcp.NET.Server/), use the provided SSL server constructor and manually specify the SSL certificate and password. **The SSL Certificate MUST match the domain where the TCP Server is hosted / can be accessed or clients will not able to connect to the TCP Server.** In order to allow successful SSL connections, you must have a valid, non-expired SSL certificate.
 There are many sources for SSL certificates and some of them are opensource community driven - we recommend [Let's Encrypt](https://letsencrypt.org/).

-*Note: A self-signed certificate or one from a non-trusted CA is not considered a valid SSL certificate.*
+*Note: A self-signed certificate or one from a non-trusted certified authority (CA) is not considered a valid SSL certificate.*

 #### Send a Message to a Client
 3 functions are exposed to send messages to clients: